brainhack-proceedings/docs/source/REVIEWERS.md

 When you have completed your review, please leave a comment in the review issue saying so.
 You can include in your review links to any new issues that you the reviewer believe to be impeding the acceptance of the repository.

 ## How to interact with editors and Brainhack Proceedings Admin
 You can tag the editors in any of your issues.
-If you need to communicate privately with an editor, you can use direct messages on the [mattermost brainhack forum](https://mattermost.brainhack.org).
+If you need to communicate privately with an editor, you can use direct messages on the [Mattermost Brainhack channel](https://mattermost.brainhack.org).
 You can also post your questions in the reviewer's channel if you want the entire Brainhack reviewer community to help.
 Just be mindful that authors of the submission have potential access to this channel as well.

 ## Conflict of interest
 The definition of a conflict of interest in peer review is a circumstance that makes you “unable to make an impartial scientific judgment or evaluation.”
 (PNAS Conflict of Interest Policy).
 The Brainhack team is concerned with avoiding any actual conflicts of interest, and being sufficiently transparent that we avoid the appearance of conflicts of interest as well.